 ISCA offers students a range of activities both within the curriculum and through boarding that cater for students physical, emotional and mental well-being.

+A range of clubs and activities (for example, orienteering, leather crafting, film club, karaoke and music, mocktail making etc.) are written into the school schedule.
+Students also sit on committees to manage their own, charity events and activities, cultural events within and outside of the school and sporting activities, such as tennis, basketball, badminton, volleyball and swimming

-Example activities include: sporting opportunities such as table tennis, basketball, badminton, volleyball and swimming; Enrichment activities such as quiz nights, movie nights, nail art and organising parties at Halloween and Christmas; other activities such as residential trips, educational visits and specialist workshops in photo media which are embedded within the curriculum also actively contribute to this area.
+Other activities such as residential trips, educational visits and specialist workshops in photo media which are embedded within the curriculum also actively contribute to this area.

+Enrichment activities are also organised within boarding such as quiz nights, movie nights, nail art, Halloween and Christmas parties, etc.

 The School will organize a programme of activities for students above the compulsory school age, which is appropriate to their educational needs in relation to personal, social, emotional and physical development and communication and language skills.
-[Standards Paragraph 2(2)(g)]
+[Standards Paragraph 2(2)(q)]

-At level 3, ISCA students are given the same opportunities to access activities both in the curriculum and through boarding.
+All ISCA students, whether above or below compulsory school age, are given the same opportunities to access activities both in the curriculum and through boarding.
 See examples above.